AndroidTestBugReport/ReCDroid/README.md

 <step id="6"><currentClass>3</currentClass><subId>1</subId>...</step>
 ```

-There are 6 steps for ReCDroid to trigger a bug.
+There are 6 steps for ReCDroid to trigger a crash.
 The `currentClass` here is a page in the Android app.
 The detailed information of a page can be found in the record.xml file with (CurrentClass in run.xml)=(ID in record.xml).
 I apologize for the name disunion.
 It will be updated in the next version.
 Every page has some UI components, so the subID is the component ID in this page.
-The detailed information of UI components can also be found in the record.xml with (subID in run.xml)=(runableID in record.xml).
-After subID, there are some detailed parameters as "..." to help tester knowing how to active this step.
+The detailed information of UI components can also be found in  record.xml with (subID in run.xml)=(runableID in record.xml).
+After subID, there are some detailed parameters such as "..." to help tester knowing how to active this step.

 ## Contents in this github

-- Evaluation Result: We have more details evaluation results in it than in the paper.
-It also provides apk data set we used.
+- Evaluation Results: We provide more detailed evaluation results than those presented in the paper.
+We also provide the set of APKs used in the experiment.
-- Bug report Analysis: We crawled android near 10000 bug reports and summarize some rules about NLP.
+- Bug Report Analysis: We crawled over 10000 Android bug reports and summarize 22 NLP  grammar rules.
-- Nlp pattern: We use the summarized rules to build NLP pattern which can help us process bug reports.
+- NLP Patterns: We use the summarized rules to build NLP patterns which can help us process bug reports.
-- Source code: All of the source code used in the ReCDroid.
-In the source code folder, Robotium source code can support Android sdk lower than Android 6.0.
-The Uiautomator source code can support Android sdk higher and equal than Android 6.0.
+- Source Code: All of the source code used in the ReCDroid.
+In the source code folder, Robotium source code can support Android SDK lower than Android 6.0.
+The UIAutomator source code can support Android SDK higher than and equal to Android 6.0.